-- ★ Too few steps: like "How to blink your eyes." - ★ Too many steps: like "How to design, build, paint, and decorate a new house." - ★ Not interesting enough: "How to turn off a computer." - ★ Too specific to one person: "How I get ready for bed every night."
-(Notice, this could be a great topic for a personal essay but the controlling idea of this topic is really "Information about me," not "Teaching the reader how to do something.")
+- Too few steps: "How to blink your eyes." - Too many steps: "How to design, build, paint, and decorate a new house." - Not interesting enough: "How to turn off a computer." - Too specific to one person: "How I get ready for bed every night."

+(This could be a great topic for a personal essay but the controlling idea of this topic is really "Information about me," not "Teaching the reader how to do something.")